lucilaviappianiuba/ONT_rituximab_project/README.md

-# ONT_rituximab_project
-Bioinformatic pipeline for ONT long-read transcriptome analysis of therapeutic targets in pediatric B-cell ALL.
+# Bioinformatic pipeline for ONT long-read transcriptome analysis of therapeutic targets in pediatric B-cell ALL.

 The workflow includes:
 - Quality control and filtering of ONT reads